HR Generalist: Everything You Need to Know About the Role

 How Does an HR Generalist Fit into an Organization?

-HR generalists normally sit within the human resources department (also called the people operations team).
-They will work closely with other members of the HR team.
+An HR Generalist is like the glue in an organization’s HR department.
+They provide comprehensive support across various HR functions, which makes them central to both everyday operations and strategic planning.
+They normally work within the human resources department (also called the people operations team).
 Depending on their level of seniority, they may also work closely with middle management or the senior leadership team.

-They likely have knowledge and experience on many HR-related topics and can provide support and guidance in multiple areas.
-In small companies, they can be a one-person HR team responsible for everything HR-related for the business.
+These HR Pros likely have knowledge and experience on many HR-related topics and can provide support and guidance in multiple areas.
+In small companies, a one-person HR team can be responsible for everything HR-related for the business.
 In larger organizations, they can help others develop their knowledge and pick up a variety of tasks.

 HR generalists can also provide invaluable support to managers and senior-level executives.
 They are often called upon to advise on key human resources topics, such as headcount planning, employee engagement and retention, performance management, and organizational design.

 Healthy employees can be more productive and deliver better outcomes for the company than people who are stressed and burned out.
-One strategy that can have an outsized impact on your team’s experience is to maintain a wellness program as one of your employee benefits.
+And what better way to achieve these results than with a wellness program?
+In fact, 99% of HR leaders say their wellbeing program increases employee productivity!

 Company healthcare costs drop by up to 35% with Wellhub*